 Should you have any queries please contact the International Team on +44 (0) 1204 903110 or email email@example.com

-Apply online: University of Bolton Master of Business Administration-21 September 2020 (Course not available to international students)
+Apply online: University of Bolton Master of Business Administration - 20 September 2021

 A variety of teaching and learning strategies are used to help you understand and develop a range of concepts, knowledge and skills.
 Some of these methods are offered during formally timetabled classes with a tutor; others may be adapted to fit in with your own learning.
 You’ll also be expected to devote a significant amount of time to guided independent study.
 This can include, for example, general background reading, preparing for seminar activities and working on assignments.